Liliepond/Witherite/README.md

 This is a fork with a fix (hopefully) for the generation issue with Witherite.
 In it's current state, it doesn't generate.

-It is currently not working.
+The fix is working.
+I am working on figuring out to how to make the .jar mod file.
+Textures are missing.